Probate Q&A Series

 1. Detailed Answer

 Once you file the initial probate petition and required documents with the clerk of superior court, North Carolina law outlines a clear process to settle the estate.
-You must serve notice and publish notice, allow creditors to present claims, and prepare an inventory before distributing any assets.
-During this period, you’ll identify creditor liens, document valid claims, and deduct those liens from the estate’s value.
+You must give notice to creditors, allow creditors to present claims, and prepare an inventory before distributing any assets.
+During this period, you’ll identify creditor liens, document valid claims, and account for secured claims or liens during the estate distribution process.
 Below is a step-by-step overview under North Carolina law.

 a.
 Issuance of Letters and Notice Requirements

-After the clerk confirms your application, the court issues letters testamentary or letters of administration.
+After the clerk confirms your application, the clerk issues letters testamentary or letters of administration.
 You must:

-• Publish a notice to creditors once a week for three successive weeks in a local newspaper.
+• Publish a notice to creditors once a week for four successive weeks in a newspaper qualified to publish legal advertisements.

 b.
 Inventory and Appraisement

-Within 90 days of appointment, you must file an inventory of the decedent’s property and have it appraised.
-The inventory establishes the estate’s gross value and any encumbrances or liens on property.
+Within 3 months of appointment, you must file an inventory of the decedent’s property.
+The inventory establishes the estate’s gross value and may reflect any encumbrances or liens on property.

 c.
 Creditor Claim Period